consler/Batpu2-VM/README.md

 ### Instructions:
 Drag a .as file onto the program to load it.

-Make sure that python is installed and that the python command in the command line works correctly (comes preinstalled if installed using AUR)
+Make sure that python is installed and that the python command in the command line works correctly (comes preinstalled on the linux kernel)

 Press control+s or f5 to save the assembly code and assemble and load the bytecode,